“These themes are hand-picked for their outstanding design quality, features, and customer reviews.”

 Forget about long-form blog posts!

-The themes listed here share similar designs to those found on Tumblr and all support “post formats” which you can use to publish numerous types of media.
+The themes listed here share similar designs to those found on Tumblr and all support “post formats,” which you can use to publish numerous media types.

-Keep reading to find my top picks for WordPress themes that look like Tumblr sites.
+Keep reading to find my top picks for the best Tumblr-style WordPress themes.

 Tumblr style WordPress themes